hylandtechoutreach/bgcneo/IntroSessions/SessionOne.md

 - Favorite TV Show

 ## Intake Questionnaire
-After the icebreakers, have the students complete the [intake questionnaire](https://forms.gle/Q3mytWNRKGUkeX8U6).
+After the icebreakers, have the students complete the [intake questionnaire](https://forms.gle/yuuuU3A5ySs3NqZa8).
 This will help us get to know each of them a little better.
-Responses can be checked [here](https://docs.google.com/forms/d/1fUBJxTOeAclXJgtoPCcqP6OctHSEXX8rzb7iI8lcjqw/edit#responses).
+Responses can be checked [here](https://docs.google.com/spreadsheets/d/17j0VnEucZrxMPRNM3uzfVKTFr9v3TDvTX9ky0VU1qNE/edit?usp=sharing).

+## Intro to Hyland PowerPoint
+Present the Hyland Intro PowerPoint so the students learn a bit about what Hyland is all about.

+## My Robotic Friends Unplugged Activity
+Present the [unplugged activity](https://studio.code.org/s/coursec-2021/lessons/2) for the students.
+They will work on writing instructions for a "computer" to follow to stack cups.

 ## Remaining Time - Fun & Games
 Use any remaining time to play some fun games.
 Students can vote on what they would like to do.